cloudmesh/classes/_sources/i523/2017/course.rst.txt

 Discussion of some of the available units:

 * Motivation: Big Data and the Cloud; Centerpieces of the Future Economy
-* Introduction: What is Big Data, Data Analytics and X-Informatics
+* Introduction: What is Big Data, Data Analytics
 * Python for Big Data Applications and Analytics: NumPy, SciPy, MatPlotlib
 * Using FutureGrid for Big Data Applications and Analytics Course
-* X-Informatics Physics Use Case, Discovery of Higgs Particle; Counting Events and Basic Statistics Parts I-IV.
+* Physics Use Case, Discovery of Higgs Particle; Counting Events and Basic Statistics Parts I-IV.

 Video: http://youtu.be/9NgG-AUOpYQ